lottev1991/OpenUTAU-Spanish-Dictionary/README.md

 ## Download instrunctions
 Please place the ``cmudict_es.txt`` file in the ``Plugins`` folder of your OpenUTAU install.

 Apologies for any errors in the file!
 I'll try my best to fix them.
 Feel free to submit merge requests if necessary.
+This also goes for words that you feel are missing.
+Feel free to add any!